Are antidepressants during pregnancy safe? The answer is in your DNA

 - Pregnancy can significantly change your metabolism of medications.

-- Some medications can become less effective while others more toxic, depending on your DNA.
+- Some medications can become less effective, while others are more toxic, depending on your DNA.

 - Pharmacogenetic testing can reveal how your body clears different medications and reduce the risk of toxicity for you and the unborn.

-- A qualified pharmacist can review the medications you are currently taking and advise your doctor on adjusting treatment to ensure antidepressant’s safety and effectiveness during pregnancy and after delivery.
+- A qualified pharmacist can review your current medications and advise your doctor on adjusting treatment to ensure antidepressant safety and effectiveness during pregnancy and after delivery.

-Use Pillcheck to get on the right medications and feel better sooner.
+Use Pillcheck to avoid side effects and feel better sooner

 Deligiannidis KM et al., Pharmacotherapy for mood disorders in pregnancy: a review of pharmacokinetic changes and clinical recommendations for therapeutic drug monitoring.
 J Clin Psychopharmacol.
 2014 Apr;34(2):244-55.